INTRODUCING THE NEW LOG BUSTER

 Introducing the next project from David & Jared Burder – designers for Whitlands Engineering – the Rex Log Buster.
 After a lot of research and discussion with participants in the firewood industries in both Australia and New Zealand we found there was a gap in their ability to handle and process the ugly logs that are accumulated as the result of logging and firewood operations.

-The ugly logs are generally too big and narly to worry about or are dealt with by workers hanging off the end of the biggest available chainsaws.
-A long arduous task, breaking these logs down to a handleable size and able to then be reworked with smaller type firewood processors.
-Loosely based along the lines of the very successful Superaxe wood splitters, Whitlands Engineering have designed and built their first Rex Log Buster able to split ugly logs up to 3 meters long and 1.5 meters plus in diameter.
+The ugly logs are generally too big and gnarly to worry about or are dealt with by workers hanging off the end of the biggest available chainsaws.
+Breaking these logs down to a handleable size and able to then be reworked with smaller type firewood processors is certainly an arduous task.
+Loosely based along the lines of the very successful Superaxe wood splitters, Whitlands Engineering have designed and built their first Rex Log Buster designed to split ugly logs up to 3 meters long and 1.5 meters plus in diameter.

-Designed to be operated from the cab of a 20 ton plus excavator, the log buster can produce up to 90 tons of splitting force and the blade has a travel speed of about 100mm per second, the full travel distance through a 3-meter log being about 30 seconds.
+Designed to be operated from the cab of a 20 ton plus excavator, the log buster can produce up to 90 tons of splitting force.
+The blade has a travel speed of about 100mm per second, the full travel distance through a 3-meter log being about 30 seconds.
 In most cases the log will have broken apart long before the full splitting stroke has been reached.